furkanorten/ReactContactsApp/README.md

-# Getting Started with Create React App
+# ReactContactsApp

+### Web application with React that you can save new contacts and filter them by name or phone number.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`

+Installs requirement packages.\

 ### `npm start`